harness/developer-hub/docs/self-managed-enterprise-edition/demo-non-prod-install/install-in-aws.md

 ---
-title: Install in Amazon Elastic Kubernetes Service (Amazon EKS)
+title: Install in a demo/non-prod environment in AWS
 description: Learn how to install Harness Self-Managed Enterprise Edition in Amazon Elastic Kubernetes Service (Amazon EKS).
 sidebar_position: 15
-sidebar_label: Install in Amazon EKS
+sidebar_label: Install in AWS
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 <DocsTag  backgroundColor= "#4279fd" text="Harness Demo Feature"  textColor="#ffffff"/>

-This topic explains how to use Helm to install the Harness Self-Managed Enterprise Edition in Amazon Web Services (AWS) Elastic Kubernetes Service (EKS).
+This topic explains how to install a demo/non prod environment version of Harness Self-Managed Enterprise Edition in Amazon Web Services (AWS).

-For Helm installation instructions, go to [Helm installation](/docs/category/helm-installation/) or the Harness Helm chart [readme](https://github.com/harness/helm-charts/tree/main?tab=readme-ov-file#harness-helm-charts).

-## Prerequisites
+### Prerequisites

-This topic assumes you have experience with AWS EKS, such as setting up projects, namespaces, and clusters.
+This topic assumes you have experience with AWS, such as setting up projects, namespaces, and clusters.

 In addition to a Harness account, you need the following:

-- Access to an AWS EKS project
+- Access to an AWS project
 - Access to Helm charts
 - An elastic IP address

+Before you install Harness Self-Managed Enterprise Edition, you must create a test cluster.

 ### Create a test cluster

+To create a test cluster using eksctl, do the following:

 1. Install and configure eksctl.
 2. Save the following to a `sample-demo-cluster.yaml` file.